CyberSecurity010110/DragonKaliLinuxFixall/README.md

 # Warning

 Although this tool is in a running state, it still requires thorough debugging.
 It is highly recommended to back up your Linux system using a tool such as Timeshift before attempting any repairs or modifications.
 This will ensure that you can restore your system in case anything goes wrong.
 I've put a lot of work into this and I will stll, It's my contribution to the open source community and and seemed to be missing a good thourough repair program.
-Still waiting on that cup of coffeee lol.
+Still waiting on that cup of coffee lol.
 Seriously though Backups First!
 Timeshift is a few minutes vs hours!

 ## Features